ethereum-optimism/OPerating-manual/manual.md

 Once posted on the form create a discussion thread in the Optimism [Discord](https://discord-gateway.optimism.io/) in the #gov-temp-check channel.
 To create a thread simply click the "+ Post" button and fill in your name, your projects name, and the link to your draft proposal.

-For a proposal to proceed to Week 2 (delegate feedback), the author must update [Draft] to [Review] by Tuesday at 19:00 GMT (12:00p PST).
-Authors should also include a summary of incorporated feedback as a comment on their proposal thread so future reviewers can understand the proposal’s progress.
-If feedback was gathered outside of the Forum (e.g. on Discord), proposal authors should include relevant links.

-#### **Week 2: Delegate feedback (`[Review]`)**

-In the second week, Token House delegates are expected to provide feedback on proposals that (a) meet the requirements outlined in the proposal template, and (b) that have received feedback from the temperature check.
+Delegates are expected to provide feedback on proposals that (a) meet the requirements outlined in the proposal template, and (b) that have received feedback from the temperature check.
 Proposal authors are expected to engage in good faith and update their proposal based on what they believe makes sense for their project and the Optimism community.

-At the start of the Review Week, a governance administrator will create a Voting Cycle Roundup thread to collect all proposals that are ready for voting in Week 3.
+At the start of the Review Week, a governance administrator will create a Voting Cycle Roundup thread to collect all proposals that meet the requirments for committee review in Week 2.

-For a proposal to proceed to Week 3 (voting), two delegates with >0.5% of the current votable token supply must give explicit approval on the discussion thread.
+For a proposal to proceed to Week 2 (committee review), two delegates with >0.5% of the current votable token supply must give explicit approval on the discussion thread.
 Delegates may not approve their own proposals.
 Delegates may signal approval by pasting the comment on the proposal discussion thread: *”I am an Optimism delegate [link to your [delegate commitment](https://gov.optimism.io/t/delegate-commitments/235)] with sufficient voting power and I believe this proposal is ready to move to a vote."*

-After a proposal has received two delegate approvals, the proposal author should add a link to their proposal in the Voting Cycle Roundup thread.
+After a proposal has received two delegate approvals, the proposal author should add a link to their proposal in the Voting Cycle Roundup thread and update the title from [Draft] to [Review] by Wednesday at 19:00 GMT (12:00p PST).
+Authors should also include a summary of incorporated feedback as a comment on their proposal thread so future reviewers can understand the proposal’s progress.
+If feedback was gathered outside of the Forum (e.g. on Discord), proposal authors should include relevant links.

-If a proposal author does not get explicit delegate approval or wants more time for feedback, they should return the proposal to the `[Draft]` stage and continue to seek feedback from the community.
+If a proposal author does not get explicit delegate approval or wants more time for feedback, they should continue to seek feedback from the community and submit an updated proposal in the next voting cycle.

+#### **Week 2: Committee review (`[Review]`)**

+In the second week, committees will review all approved proposals listed on the Voting Cycle Roundup thread and publicly post their recommendations before the last day of Week 2 at 19:00 GMT (12:00p PST).

 #### **Week 3: Voting**